-Sensient Cosmetic Technologies was rated "Gold" by EcoVadis in 2023.
-Sensient's Personal Care innovation platform is dedicated to the creation of not only natural - but also biodegradable and renewable - products.
+Sensient's Personal Care innovation platform is dedicated to the creation of not only natural, but also biodegradable and renewable, products.
 These products provide superior performance in our customers' applications and support our customers' demand for sustainable raw materials for use in their clean-label products.